-But the real problems start when people do not just give their succulents more water than they need but more water than they can handle.
+But the real problems start when people do not just give their succulents more water than they need, but more water than they can handle.
 This is overwatering.
 When a succulent is overwatered, it will swell up more and more, and often, the stem will become so saturated that it splits open in one or more places.
-While a succulent can usually recover from this, the other result of overwatering is rotting, especially when combined with cold temperatures.
-Sometimes, just the roots will rot off, but the whole plant will often turn mush.
+While a succulent can usually recover from this, another result of overwatering is rot, especially when combined with cold temperatures.
+Sometimes, just the roots will rot off, but the whole plant will often turn mushy.

 Treatment

 The first thing to do with an overwatered succulent is to stop watering it.
 In most cases, repotting would also be a good idea.
-When the plant is unpotted, you can let it dry for a week or two and then repot it.
-If the plant body has split in any place, the damage is permanent, and there is nothing you can do but let it scar over.
+When the plant is out of the pot, let it dry for a week or two, then repot it.
+If the plant body has split anywhere, the damage is permanent, and there is nothing you can do but let it scar over.
 If the plant has started to rot, saving the plant will depend on how far the rot has set in.

 Source: succulentguide.com